spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 Every evening the groups of prisoners are collected in small groups and marched upstairs, where they are shoved unceremoniously back into the holding cells in the Arena, in time for that night’s broadcast.

-It should be clear to the characters that they are dramatically outnumbered by the guards, but in case they try to fight, start with a five-person squad of Security Guards, and add a extra squad every round until the characters surrender or are all defeated.
-Then grant them a short rest and have them wake up in the holding cell in the Arena.

 #### Secret Hatch

 There is a secret hatch under one of the benches.
 It has been hidden brilliantly, and the characters have no chance of finding it on their own.
 They will only be able to locate it if they are told of its existence by the Strategist.
 Once opened, it reveals a tight crawlspace that eventually drops the characters into the Locker Rooms at the Gym in the Crew Quarters.